 WRI provides strategic advice on the development of best practices, regulations, and standards for CCS and participates in the development of national and international strategies for CCS deployment, consistent with environmental and social integrity.

 Carbon dioxide capture and storage (CCS) is the process by which carbon dioxide emissions from power plants and other industrial facilities are captured and stored underground.
 The process is currently being demonstrated worldwide at commercial scales, but without more experience, the role of CCS in meeting future climate goals will remain uncertain—especially in emerging economies.
-Without policies to support these demonstrations, environmental regulations and standards that protect water and other natural resources, and engaged local communities and citizens, CCS will not be able to play the large role assumed by some analysts.
+Without supportive policies and engaged local communities, CCS technologies will be unable to assume a central role in climate change mitigation.

 WRI’s work on CCS has been prefaced by five guiding principles.
 CCS should not be deployed unless we can: